Idaho Statute of Limitations in Personal Injury Cases

 What Happens If You File Your Case After the Statute of Limitations Expires?

-If you miss the statute of limitations, it can result in the dismissal of your case.
+If you miss the statute of limitations, your case could be dismissed.
 Even if you have a great case, if you don’t file on time, it can prevent you from receiving compensation.

-Contact Sargent Law Firm to Begin Your Personal Injury Case Now
+Begin Your Personal Injury Case With Sargent Law Firm Injury Lawyers Now

 We represent personal injury victims in Idaho.
 Let us help you with every aspect of your case.